hasibzunair/res-m3d-vton/README.md

 <p align="center">
     <a href="#"><img src="./assets/combined1.gif"></a> <br/>
     <em>
         Figure 1.
-Comparing the 2D try-on and 3D mesh output of the proposed method with previous work.
+Given the reference person image (left) and target clothing image (middle), our method can reconstruct the 3D try-on mesh (right) with the clothing changed and person identity retained.
     </em>
 </p>